telvarost/TakeTwoBetaMobs-StationAPI/README.md

 ### Mobs

 * Shadow Wolf
-  * Immune to all damage except from other shadow wolves, players, zombie pigmen, and pigs
+  * Immune to all damage except from other shadow wolves, players, zombie pigmen, and/or pigs
+    * Also, can only be commanded to attack the above entities
+    * There is an exception for extremely high damage (100 damage or above) so special mods may still kill the wolves
+  * 2x HP compared to normal wolves
+  * Tamed with charcoal instead of bones (regular coal will not work)
+  * Untamed shadow wolves automatically become hostile when in the Nether
+  * Spawn Regions
+    * Chunk Specific - Spawns in chunks with blood spruce structures (see below)
+    * Biome Specific - Spawns in Forest and Taiga biomes (same as normal wolves)
+    * Dimension Specific - Spawns only in the Nether
+    * All Regions - Spawns in all dimensions and biomes (similarly no regions means natural spawning is disabled)

-### Structures
+### Structures for Chunk Specific spawn regions

 All structures require the keystone block to be placed last to activate.

-* Blood Spruce - Marks a chunk for spawning dark wolves
+* Blood Spruce - Spruce sapling keystone
   * A cross of 4 netherrack with dirt in the center and then place the spruce sapling on the dirt
     * Other blocks that allow spruce sapling placement besides dirt may be used if available
-  * The spruce sapling is the keystone block

 ### Other Features